Fallen (Evanescence album): Writing and musical style

-Fallen was regarded as nu metal, gothic rock, gothic metal, and alternative metal.
+Fallen was regarded as nu metal, alternative metal, alternative rock, gothic rock, and gothic metal.
 Loudersound described it as a bridge between "nu metal and both the rising symphonic metal and emo scenes".
 Lee and Moody said they did not consider their music to be "goth", with Moody adding that he thinks the "goth" label came because the songs sound sad and people think that "sad equals dark equals Goth.
 It's real easy for them to throw us in that box".
 Moody also disliked the nu metal label, stating: "I think the only nu-metal thing about us is the fact that on one song we have rap and singing".
 Lee also disagreed with the nu metal tag, attributing it to the rap rock of "Bring Me to Life".